kevinolega/callcentertrainingtips/_posts/2019-06-11-hired-this-week.md

 Learn and pick up better tools as you move forward.

 Eventually you’ll get it and looking for work will be effortless.

+It is for me.

+16 Interviews and I get a 5,000-10,000 peso pay increase.

+You can collect that sweet, sweet call center money too.

 ## 9. Smile and give it your best shot.